8n8/bigwebthing/README.md

 1. a body and
 2. the name of the program that can open it.

-The body of a document is either a binary blob or some text with links to other documents in it.
-A link is the cryptographic hash of the document linked to.

 A program contains:

 1. the code